A last-minute addition of wellness sessions made all the difference

 Lighted "advocate summit" sign

-Given that Paige and her team only had three months when they decided to incorporate wellness, she says they missed an opportunity.
+Given that Paige and her team only had three months when they decided to incorporate wellness, since more organic options were not implemented on a more alternative, holistic front, that our team plans to introduce and incorporate going forward for Healthcare Advocate Summit.
 Next time, she says they will get a pulse on what attendees want beforehand.
-“We need to promote this like any other agenda or session item,” she says.
-“We added it on pretty late.
-People had already carved out their agenda and sessions.”
-Next year, she says they’ll start up front saying that wellness is just as important as the other key things on the agenda.
+“We need to promote this like any other agenda or session item,” Paige emphasizes.
+“We added the wellness sessions on the schedule pretty late.
+People had already set-up their agenda and sessions.”
+Next year, they will start up front saying that wellness is just as important as the other key things on the agenda.

-“I hope this inspires more leadership to put their budget and funding toward [wellness],” Paige says.
+“I hope that introducing wellness opportunities to the conference community becomes inspirational and we hope that leadership encourages budgets and funding toward the wellness events,” Paige says.
 “You don’t have to go crazy with it.
-There are things that you can do.
-There should be no excuse why you can’t do wellness, even if that’s teaching people how to stretch in a chair.”
+There are things that you can do and low-cost to start with.
+There should be no excuse as to why you can’t do wellness, even if that’s teaching people how to stretch in a chair.”

 advertisement